awsdocs/amazon-vpc-user-guide/doc_source/vpc-network-acls.md

 In practice, to cover the different types of clients that might initiate traffic to public\-facing instances in your VPC, you can open ephemeral ports 1024\-65535\.
 However, you can also add rules to the ACL to deny traffic on any malicious ports within that range\.
 Ensure that you place the DENY rules earlier in the table than the ALLOW rules that open the wide range of ephemeral ports\.

-## Working with Network ACLs<a name="WorkWithACLs"></a>
+## Working with Network ACLs<a name="nacl-tasks"></a>

-This section shows you how to work with network ACLs using the Amazon VPC console\.
+The following tasks show you how to work with network ACLs using the Amazon VPC console\.

 **Topics**
 + [Determining Network ACL Associations](#ACLSubnet)